 Conclusion: Unlock Your Early Retirement Dreams

-- Contact your plan administrator to confirm distribution rules.
+- Confirm your plan’s distribution rules.

-- Work with a tax professional to manage tax liabilities.
+- Coordinate with a tax professional.

-This content is for informational purposes only and not financial advice.
-Consult a professional before making financial decisions.
+This content is educational and not financial, tax, or legal advice.
+Confirm details with your plan administrator and a qualified professional before making decisions.